Overview of New Zealand climate

 To summarize the climate of New Zealand, selected locations throughout the country have been grouped into broad climate zones (see map to the right).
 A brief description of each climate zone illustrating the average rainfall and temperature can be reached by clickingon the links below:

 The data are monthly averages for the period 1971–2000, for locations having at least 5 years of complete data.
-Click here for the station details of each location.

 Similar scales have been used for each graph to allow comparison between locations.